-Had little to do in the centre of defence, dealt efficiently with the away side's few attempts to forge attacks.
+Had little to do in the center of defense, dealt efficiently with the away side's few attempts to forge attacks.

-Failed to pick up Pellisier from the corner that led to Chievo's equaliser, but otherwise a solid performance from the France international.
+Failed to pick up Pellisier from the corner that led to Chievo's equalizer, but otherwise a solid performance from the France international.

 Always lively and dangerous on the right, netted a beauty and was intelligent enough to square for Montolivo when the cross was tempting.

 The quiet man of the Milan midfield, always on hand to break up the away side's advances by fair means and foul.

 Looked comfortable on the left of a four-man defense, and his teasing cross opened the door for Milan to take the lead.